How to Make an Instagram Story the Right Way

 Instagram stories provide your followers with another way to engage with your account.
 Stories expire, unlike the normal postings you’re used to making on the app, so there’s no risk of “over-sharing”.
-With these stories companies can provide their followers with little tidbits of information about what they’re doing, keeping their followers engaged and interested.
+With these stories companies you can provide followers with little tidbits of information about what they’re doing, keeping their followers engaged and interested.

 Instagram stories will appear in a bar across the top of your Instagram feed when an account has a new story, their profile picture will be circled by a purple ring.
 Stories play in chronological order and just like Snapchat, allows viewers to skip past content or entire stories.
 Stories do not receive “likes” and any comments made on a story are kept between the commenter and the account that’s story is being commented on.